 Then, several hours after publishing the “all in” statement, Trek released a separate media statement, saying:

 It’s not the answer protestors—and many customers—wanted, but is it an acceptable answer?
-Can they continue to sell to police departments (which, Manco points out, doesn’t seem to be a big slice of their sales any way), while working toward a solution?
+Can they continue to sell to police departments (which doesn’t seem to be a big slice of their sales any way), while working toward a solution?

 “The response so far is mixed,” says Manco.